 Ultrasound scan: Using sound waves to look for abnormal changes inside your body, usually your liver and upper abdomen (tummy).

-PET scan: A radioactive injection that will show up any cancer spread to other parts of your body on a CT scan picture.
+PET / CT scan: A radioactive injection that will show up any cancer spread to other parts of your body on a CT scan picture.

 Bone marrow aspirate and trephine biopsy: Taking a sample of your bone marrow (and maybe bone) and looking at it under a microscope to see the number and type of cells in it.